Questions frequently asked about PACC Professional Certification

 What will I need to renew my PACC Professional Certification?

-Maintaining and renewing any of the PACC credentials requires ongoing relevant work experience; meeting or exceeding the PACC continuing professional development (CPD) requirements; maintaining membership in good standing with the Privacy and Access Council of Canada; and adhering to the PACC Code of Ethical Principles and Professional Conduct.
+Maintaining and renewing any of the PACC credentials requires ongoing relevant work experience; meeting or exceeding the PACC continuing professional development (CPD) requirements; maintaining continuous membership in good standing with the Privacy and Access Council of Canada; and adhering to the PACC Code of Ethical Principles and Professional Conduct.

 Applications to renew a PACC Professional Certification must include a completed Recertification Reporting Form and the recertification fee.
 Incomplete renewals will not be processed.